Adult Down Syndrome Clinic

 UC San Diego serves as a regional resource for adults with Down syndrome and their families, caregivers, health care professionals, and others who share in our dedication to helping this population live happier and healthier lives.

-Our multidisciplinary clinic is designed to evaluate persons with Down syndrome who are declining in cognitive function and potentially developing Alzheimer's disease, and to provide definitive diagnosis and offer treatment, including access to clinical trials.
+Our multidisciplinary clinic, including neurology, psychiatry and neuropsychiatry, is designed to assess patients with Down syndrome who are declining in cognitive function and potentially developing dementia/Alzheimer's disease.
+We also provide definitive diagnosis and offer treatment, including access to clinical trials.

 We use the latest technologies to identify the earliest signs of Alzheimer’s disease, including brain imaging and cerebrospinal fluid analysis, as well as cognitive testing in adult patients with Down syndrome.